WaleedSDA/kitapsepeti_kitapyurdu_scraper/README.md

-# KitapSepeti and KitapYurdu Scraper
+# Kitapsepeti and Kitapyurdu Scraper

 This project scrapes data from two server-side rendered websites, KitapSepeti and KitapYurdu.
 The scraper utilizes Scrapy and Beautiful Soup libraries to navigate the sites, extract raw data, format it, and save it to a database.